top of page

 Stay in Touch: Share your itinerary with a friend or family member and check in regularly, especially if you’re planning day trips outside the city.

 Take part in Organised Events: Organised walking tours are a fantastic way to discover the city, will give you local knowledge and you will also meet fellow travellers/ explorers.
 I love taking walking tours as you get all kinds of people from all over the world join and you get to experience a bit more of local life that you may simply walk past if your are not with a local guide.
 In the image you can see me safely enjoying some tepache from a place that I would likely have walked straight past if just wondering about on my own!
+I usually book my walking tours through Guru, I have found them to be reliable and good.

 Final Thoughts, My Personal Experience in Feeling Safe in Mexico City